 The State of Maryland requires all vehicle owners to register their cars.
 This allows the state to ensure that fees are paid on all vehicles and that operational vehicles meet safety and emission standards.
 Without registration, the state cannot know if the car is safe to drive.

-Penalties for Driving Without Registration and Related Charges
+What are the Penalties for Driving Without Registration?

 A person may incur penalties for driving an unregistered vehicle that can negatively impact his driving record.
 Whether the car was never registered, has expired plates, or the registration was previously suspended or revoked, driving such a vehicle is a violation for which a person may face a fine of up to $500.